Grumstrup1/41934_G42/A2/README.md

 **Is it in the model?**

-* Yes, these attributes are standard in IFC windows and are present in our Building #2516 model.
+* Yes, these attributes are standard in IFC windows and are present in our Building #2508 model.

 **Do you know how to get it in ifcOpenShell?**

 * Yes.
 Using `model.by_type("IfcWindow")` we can iterate through windows and access OverallHeight and OverallWidth.
 Materials can be accessed via HasAssociations.

+## A2g: Identify appropriate software licence

+* To make the tool as usable as possible the tool will be build on open source software, mainly relying on python and blender which offers free licenses for all.